SilenceGeneric/AI-Overlord/README.md

 OpenAI: Special thanks to OpenAI for providing access to their language models and APIs.
 Contact
 For inquiries or feedback, you can reach us through GitHub Discussions or by email: SilenceGeneric@gmail.com

-tune

-share

-more_vert

-expand_content
-add_photo_alternatephoto_camera

-mic
-send
-Gemini may display inaccurate info, including about people, so double-check its responses.
-Your privacy &